ailich/USF_dissertation_template/README.md

 If you wish to change the citation style, you can download one and change the csl field in the YAML header of `index.Rmd` You can find a lot of these csl files in the [Zotero Style Repository](https://www.zotero.org/styles).

-### Connecting a .bib file to a Reference Managers
+### Connecting a .bib file to a Reference Manager

-Rstudio's visual markdown editor has the option to insert citations under the "insert" menu.
-I have included a "references.bib file" as an example.
+[Rstudio's visual markdown editor](https://rstudio.github.io/visual-markdown-editing/#/) has the option to insert citations under the "insert" menu.
+I have included a `references.bib` file as an example.
 There are several options for building a `.bib` file.

 -   Option 1: Export your references from your reference manager to a BibTex file and use that.